 High water in Venice

-That day, in November, the water reached an impressive 127 centimeters – the highest level in the whole of 2017 – on what is called the mareographic scale.
+That day, in November, the water reached 127 centimeters – the highest level in the whole of 2017 – on what is called the mareographic scale.
 A third of the Serenissima got under water, believe it or not.

 The water actually began to rise towards the end of the day.
 On our way to dinner, we had noted that duckboards and elevated platforms had been set along the main streets to allow passage – even though the ground underneath was dry.
 We were also taken aback, almost frightened, by howling sirens starting off as a sound evocative of an impending air raid, then turning to various beeps that tell residents how much water to expect – and how much mopping-up they might have to do in their homes or shops…